the episode

 Kimberly Faith: Or they could even choose not to have it now.

 John McLarty: Or choose not to have it.
-And that’s another reason people there’s confusion in this issue.
+And that’s another reason there’s confusion in this issue.
 But the Bible’s pretty clear.

-Kimberly Faith: Oh, the Bible’s very Very clear.
+Kimberly Faith: Oh, the Bible’s very clear.
 You know, we talk about the basic Bible concepts all the time and how they help us understand that if we know the big picture on the Bible and the context that we’re reading things in, how that helps us understand why these important doctrines like eternal security, which means you can’t lose your salvation, are true.
-When you’re especially when you’re reading verses that make it sound like maybe it’s you can lose your salvation.
+When you’re especially when you’re reading verses that make it sound like maybe you can lose your salvation.

 John McLarty: Right.